 If you divide men into the alphas and betas — the old binary system that pits charismatic, bullying alphas against compliant little betas — the 22 other letters of the Greek alphabet present an interesting problem.
-Alpha and beta are but two letters in a 24-letter set: Does that mean there are potentially 22 other types of dudes?
-Enter the sigma male.
-What is a sigma male, you ask?
+Alpha and beta are but two letters in a 24-letter set, so there’s seemingly plenty of room for other archetypes to emerge.
+Recently, another type has come about: the sigma male.

-According to a certain corner of the internet, he’s a new kind of dude: He’s as powerful as an alpha but free of alpha baggage.
+So, what is the sigma male?
+He’s a new kind of dude.
+He’s as powerful as an alpha but free of alpha baggage.
 He’s quiet but cool, a lone wolf who defies hierarchical categorization.
 Men obey him.
 Women want him.
 Alphas hate him because they can’t control him, but they also respect him for that very reason.
 Power?
 Status?
 No, thanks.
 He’d rather have freedom and solitude.
 He doesn’t dominate.
 Not because he can’t — but because he’s not interested.
 He doesn’t yell.
 He exudes quiet confidence.
-He’s a loner, Dottie.
-A rebel.
-Imagine Keanu Reeves in John Wick, mixed with Keanu Reeves in John Wick Chapter 2, plus a little Keanu Reeves in John Wick Chapter 3, Parabellum sprinkled on top.
+Imagine Keanu Reeves in John Wick, mixed with Keanu Reeves in John Wick Chapter 2, plus a little Keanu Reeves in John Wick Chapter 3: Parabellum sprinkled on top.

 “For a long time, being a dominant male was an exalted notion of masculinity in our culture,” says Vinita Mehta, Washington, D.C., psychologist and author of the book Paleo Love: How Our Stone Age Genes Complicate Modern Relationships.
 “That seems to be changing, thankfully.
 One advantage of being a ‘lone wolf’ would be to bypass the toxicity that can come with being part of a hierarchy, like unhealthy competition or negative interactions.”
 The scientific basis for sigma males is undeniable, only because there’s no science behind sigma males to deny.
 “They are more of a social phenomena than a scientific one,” Mehta says.